-Pacific Northwest Ballet- Apprentice
+Pacific Northwest Ballet: Apprentice

-Dance Theatre of Harlem- Soloist
+Dance Theatre of Harlem: Soloist (1979-1994)

 Fabian Barnes discovered dance at the early age of 11 when he followed his older brother to a dance class.
 In doing so, he found his life’s work.
 Born and raised in Seattle, Washington, Fabian began studying dance in 1971 under the direction of Virginia Corkle.
-He was made an apprentice to the Pacific Northwest Ballet Company at the age of 16.
+He was made an apprentice with Pacific Northwest Ballet at the age of 16.
 In 1979, he joined the Dance Theatre of Harlem (DTH) as an apprentice and quickly rose to the rank of soloist.
-During his 15 years with DTH, Mr. Barnes performed in much of the company’s repertoire and toured extensively throughout Europe, Asia and Africa.
+During his 15 years with DTH, Mr. Barnes performed in much of the company’s repertoire and toured extensively throughout Europe, Asia, and Africa.

 Mr. Barnes appeared as a guest performer at the Fisk University Arts Festival; the Washington Opera; the Royal Pacific Cultural Exchange in Beijing, China; a Command Performance for Queen Elizabeth and Prince Philip given by the Bermuda Civic Ballet; and the New York City Opera.